Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 Emma also has a strong background in research and has been an active part of the RAH Research Team including dosimetry specialist for the Paediatric Proton Photon Consortium Registry.

-Amber Murray is the Data Manager for the Australian Bragg Centre for Proton Therapy and Research (ABCPTR) Clinical Quality Cancer Registry.
+Amber Murray is the Senior Data Manager for the Australian Bragg Centre for Proton Therapy and Research (ABCPTR) Clinical Quality Cancer Registry.

-She is also currently employed to coordinate and manage data of all phases of clinical trial research conducted in the Radiation Oncology department at the Royal Adelaide Hospital.
+Amber was previously employed to coordinate and manage data of all phases of clinical trial research conducted in the Radiation Oncology department at the Royal Adelaide Hospital.

 With an honours degree in Bachelor of Psychological Science with a secondary interest in Pathology Amber comes with extensive experience in managing clinical research documentation and data collection.
 Including experience in clinical trial submissions, reporting and maintaining governance approvals that are required by Lead Ethics Committee’s and local Research Governance Offices.